KrasiIvaylov/KrasiIvaylov/README.md

 ### Hi there 👋, my name is Krasimir Ivaylov
+Student @ SoftUni Bulgaria,
-I'm a student at @SoftwareUniversity at Sofia as im currently working on making a hobby into occupation.
+found my passion in programing several years ago so now im working on transforming a hobby into a career.

 - 🌱 I’m currently learning Vue.js
 - ⚡ Fun fact: Dennis Lloyd & code all the way